SGU’s Holds First-Ever Tech Expo

 St. George’s University students rejoiced and breathed a sigh of relief on Friday as hundreds were matched into residency programs on Match Day 2024.
 The group faced tremendous uncertainty during the COVID-19 pandemic, but now their hard work is being rewarded with their dreams of being doctors realized.

-On March 15, more than 880 SGU School of Medicine students and graduates secured first-year US residency positions.* These numbers are expected to climb in the coming weeks.
+More than 910 SGU School of Medicine students and graduates secured first-year US residency positions.* These numbers are expected to climb in the coming weeks.

 Students matched into at least 22 specialties, including highly competitive positions in fields such as: